 The Oldest Known Tonkinese - or How Long Do Tonkinese Live?

 Bill Mainz of Rockville Centre (NY) obtained his male Tonkinese, Dickens, from the Baikal cattery in Manorville (NY).
 Dickens was born on 24th December 1991 (the same day as my own boy, Fable).
 Sadly Bill had to say farewell to Dickens on 9th December 2013, just two weeks before his 22nd birthday.
-I am grateful to Bill for sharing this information with me.
+I was also very sorry to hear from Brenda and Eddie Cadman (IOW, UK) with news that their Brown Tonkinese, Hugo (Herkatz Huracan Hu) passed away in May 2018, less than three months from his 23rd birthday.
+I am grateful to both Dickens and Hugo's caring owners for sharing this information.

 The Largest Known Tonkinese - or How Big Do Tonkinese Grow?

 Weight: I have no information on the largest recorded Tonkinese.
 However, the largest Tonkinese I know of is Milo, he was over 7kilos (1stone 1lb) when he was a little more than two years old, a fit and healthy young neutered male - he is the son of my own Tonk stud, Mymystic Pharoah.
 Several years on, Milo weighed in at around 12 kilos - but he was put on a diet and is now a healthy 10 kilos!
 Of my own cats, my smallest female weighs 3.5 kilos (7.7lbs) and my largest male weighs 5.1 kilos (11.2lbs) - both of whom are fit and healthy cats.
 Tonk males are generally larger than the females.